 We continue to be involved with the network of small remote communities throughout the Highlands and islands which, like us are supported by HIE, and as before we meet with and share experiences and ideas with these communities in a process which allows us to learn from the experiences, successes and pitfalls others have encountered.

-On broadband, with Coigach not due to benefit from the Scottish Government funded roll out of fibre optic broadband across the Highland and Islands by virtue of our size and remoteness, and with the logistical challenges posed by the alternative solution being offered by Community Broadband Scotland we are arguing our case with the MD of BT in Scotland and with HIE’s Head of Digital and Broadband for provision of a better service.
-An audit we conducted revealed some 140 separate users of broadband in Coigach where it is put to use to benefit our local economy – this figure excludes non-local holiday home owners whilst acknowledging sometimes multiple use in a single household with mixed sources of income.
+On broadband, we are working with Community Broadband Scotland on a proposed programme to link Loch Broom and Little Loch Broom communities with the Highlands and Islands superfast service.
+It remains to be seen what exactly this will deliver, and when, for Coigach, and we will pursue other avenues if it does not meet our needs.
+An audit we conducted last year revealed some 140 separate users of broadband in Coigach where it is put to use to benefit our local economy – this figure excludes non-local holiday home owners whilst acknowledging sometimes multiple use in a single household with mixed sources of income.

 Though we’ve moved the CCDC office to the Smokehouse our LDOs are present in the hall for consultation on Wednesday mornings to coincide with all the other activities taking place then.
 I would make a plea that if there’s anything you would like more information on, rather than sitting back and waiting for it, just ask!
 Most of us involved in CCDC are volunteers and busy people, but we’ll always find time to talk to you!

 That brings my report to an end.
-It’s been yet another busy year with much achieved yet much still to do in order that the hard work and long hours that we’ve put into this process finally start delivering lasting benefit to all of us in Coigach.
-I’d finally like to thank all the members for their support during the year and hope that we continue to receive it.
+It just remains for me to thank all the members for their support during the year and hope that we continue to receive it.